ekrzina/neural-language-models/README.md

 # neural-language-models
 The repository contains files for neural language modelling.
-Uses NLTK and Keras / Pytorch for model training / validation.
+Uses NLTK and Keras / Pytorch for model training / validation and generating new text.

 ## Installation